spiral/docs/framework/container.md

 # Framework - Container and Factories
-Framework includes set of interfaces and components intended to simplify dependency injection and object construction in your application.
+The framework includes a set of interfaces and components intended to simplify dependency injection and object construction in your application.

 > Container implementation is fully compatible with [PSR-11 Container](https://github.com/php-fig/container).